DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 If the previous options are out of your price range, this microSD card from SanDisk provides the minimum speed needed for 4K video.

-It is an affordable option and available in a variety of sizes from 32GB to 1TB.
+It is affordable in various sizes, from 32GB to 1TB.

-When using a microSD card, you will need to use the SD adapter that comes with the card.
+When using a microSD card, you must use the SD adapter that comes with the card.

 However, there is a risk that some cameras may not recognize the card.